Thursday, December 27, 2007

 Why?

-You know… the differences make me laugh, and I joke about them, but honestly..
+It’s an everyday question these days … Why?… You know… the differences make me laugh, and I joke about them, but honestly..
 I love them!
 I’m quirky as anything, I think quirky is fun, and this place is too quirky for words!!
 (As Alex so kindly pointed out, “it’s like you’ve finally gone home to the mother ship”)

 Is he carrying his girlfriend's purse? (or his own?)